huntercfreeman/VSCodeDotNetExtensions/svelteApps/solutionExplorerWebview/README.md

-# SidebarWebview
+# Solution Explorer Webview

-The extension renders a webview in the sidebar.
+The extension renders a solution explorer webview in the sidebar.

-This directory contains the source code for the sidebar webview.
+This directory contains the source code for the solution explorer webview.

 # Programming Language